-- Based on the Company's internal data and peer companies' publicly available results, announcements, reports and other - production data on Chalco and Yunnan Aluminum Co.
-Ltd. Taking into account the shutdown of alumina production at the Nikolaev Alumina Refinery and the Australian Government's ban on exporting alumina and aluminium ores to Russia.
-Taking into account the acquisition of a 30% interest in an alumina plant Hebei Wenfeng New Material Co.,
+Based on the Company's internal data and peer companies' publicly available results, announcements, reports and other Since 2019, Chinalco has been disclosing consolidated production data on Chalco and Yunnan Aluminum Co.
+Ltd.

-Itd., located in China.
+Taking into account the shutdown of alumina production at the Nikolaev Alumina Refinery and the Australian Government's ban on exporting alumina and aluminium ores to Russia.
+Taking into account the acquisition of a 30% interest in an alumina plant Hebei Wenfeng New Material Co., Itd., located in China.